 website | multiple locations Downtown, Queen Anne, and SLU | monthly subscription available

-Owner Maria Beck came to Seattle from Scandinavia with a passion to share hygge, the cozy contentment and well-being you feel from enjoying the simple things in life.
+Owner Maria Beck came to Seattle from Scandinavia with a passion for sharing hygge, the cozy contentment and well-being you feel from enjoying the simple things in life.
 You’ll find beautiful cafes with baked good recipes passed down in Beck’s family.
 They go perfectly with their exquisite coffee.

 If available, get the Nicaragua single origin (~$24).
 It’s fruity and robust, which holds up against a cardamom bun.
 Note, it can take a while to get delivery so don’t wait until you’re out of beans to order!